HONMA’S APPRAISAL DIARY VOLUME 9

-Upon increased request recently, I am happy to do another 50% off eBook Super Sale.
-As usual, it works directly via me.
+Once again, it goes directly via me (i.e. I’m not going to manually change all the prices on Lulu.com and then change them back when the sale is over).
 I provide a list of all my eBooks below, showing the regular and the reduced prices.
 I also linked them so that you can check what the description says but again, DO NOT buy over there at Lulu.com this time.
-Get in touch with me via “markus.sesko@gmail.com” and pay me directly, either by PayPal using the very same email address or by check or credit card (using the donate button at the very bottom of this page) and I’m going to send you over the eBook.
+Get in touch with me via “markus.sesko@gmail.com” and pay me directly, either by PayPal using the very same email address, by check, or by credit card using the donate button at the very bottom of this page, and I’m going to send you over the eBook.
 And anyway, if you gave a question, just drop me a mail.

 Thank you for your attention!